 We use the DfE’s Letters and Sounds Phonics Programme in school which is extended using a variety of resources.
 The sessions are integrated into our ‘English Hour’ and are rigorously structured and taught in an engaging way, taking the children through a sequence of phonic development.

 The key features of this systematic (or synthetic) approach to teaching phonics are:

 - grapheme/phoneme (letter/sound) correspondences (the alphabetic principle) in a clearly defined incremental sequence.

 - to apply the highly important skill of blending (synthesising) phonemes in order, all through a word, to read it.

 - to apply the skills of segmenting words into their constituent phonemes to spell, that blending and segmenting are reversible processes.

-Their reading is consolidated by the books and activities used in the rest of the curriculum.
+Reading is consolidated by books and activities used in the rest of the curriculum.
 Boxes of banded reading resources are available in every class and children are encouraged to choose books from both class and school library.

 Spelling, Grammar and Punctuation